VinCam01/ML_Project_775831/README.md

   <em><small>Figure 1</small></em>
 </p>

-As we can see in *Figure 1*, in our dataset there were some columns with almost only null values, so we decided to drop the features that have more than 100,000 null values in order to maintain the integrity of the dataset.
-Subsequently, based on our knowledge, we dropped the features representing redundant information for the accomplishment of our goal, namely:
+As it is shown in *Figure 1*, in our dataset there were some columns with almost only null values, so the features with more than 100,000 null values have been dropped in order to maintain the integrity of the dataset.
+Subsequently, based on our knowledge, also the features representing redundant information for the accomplishment of our goal, have been excluded from our dataset.
+Namely:
 - `Unnamed: 0` represents an index.
 - `Descrizione Riga` describes the object of the transaction.
 - `DataDoc` is the date of the transaction.